secretstartups/handbook/sales/field-operations/field-enablement/field-team-recognition/index.html.md

 1. Increased trust
    - 50% of employees believe being thanked by managers not only improved their relationship but also built trust with their managers/executives ([source](https://www.tinypulse.com/blog/sk-employee-recognition-stats))

 It's important to note that these results rely on a steady gratitude practice over a longer period, which means **we must make recognition a daily practice for our teams**.
-Recognition was a key component of Module 4 of the [Field Manager Development Program](https://about.gitlab.com/handbook/sales/field-manager-development/) in Q3-FY22.
+Recognition was a key component of Module 4 of the [Field Manager Development Program](https://about.gitlab.com/handbook/sales/field-manager-development/) in FY22-Q3.

 ## Field Quarterly Achiever's Chat

 The Quarterly Achiever's Chat recognizes Field team members who have excelled in a given quarter by inviting them to join the CEO and CRO in a congratulatory chat.
 The benefit is three-fold:
 1. Top performers receive facetime and recognition directly at the executive level
-1. Knowledge sharing of best-practices that can replicated by other Field team members
+1. Knowledge sharing of best practices that can replicated by other Field team members
 1. Leaders/teams outside of the Field organization gain visibility into Sales momentum and key wins

 Key features of this call include: